MPins/lightning-tx-tutorial/README.md

 # lightning-tx-tutorial

 This repo contains a series of python jupyter-notebooks to explain how lightning transactions are created.
 The notebooks will start up an instance of bitcoind in regtest mode so that transactions can be validated and broadcasted on regtest.
-Each notebook has some questions and exercises to test your understanding.

 ## Prerequisite knowledge
 - A high level understanding of the bitcoin. e.g. [Mastering Bitcoin](https://github.com/bitcoinbook/bitcoinbook), in particular [Chapter 6](https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch06.asciidoc).